hoakusa/front-end-handbook/README.md

 # Front-end handbook for UI developers and UI designers
-They will help you to faster your development.
+They will help you to faster development your projects.
 It is useful for beginners and professionals.
 I hope this handbook will help you.
 If you have any questions you can connect with me to social networks.

 ## CSS